Skip to content

 Traditional Owner cultural values and uses

-Traditional Owners have lived for tens of thousands of years on the upper Murray floodplain.
-Wetlands in the region have immense cultural value to Traditional Owners, including those represented by the Dalka Warra Mittung Aboriginal Corporation, the Dhudhuroa Waywurru Nations Aboriginal Corporation and the Duduroa Dhargal Aboriginal Corporation.
+Traditional Owners have lived on the upper Murray floodplain for tens of thousands of years.
+Wetlands in the region have immense cultural value to Traditional Owners, including those represented by the Dhudhuroa Nations, the Dalka Warra Mittung Aboriginal Corporation and the Duduroa Dhargal Aboriginal Corporation.

-North East CMA is building relationships with each corporation, and it aims to support Traditional Owners’ input to planned environmental flows at the Ryans Lagoon wetland complex in the coming years.
-In the long term, North East CMA aims to support the defined objectives of Traditional Owners for the complex and Traditional Owners’ obligations to Country more broadly.
+The North East CMA is building relationships with each corporation and aims to support Traditional Owner input to planned environmental flows at the Ryans Lagoon wetland complex in the coming years.
+In the long term, the North East CMA aims to support the defined objectives of Traditional Owners for the complex and Traditional Owners’ obligations to Country more broadly.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.2.1, North East CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.2.1, the North East CMA considered how environmental flows could support values and uses, including:

-• community events and tourism (such as visitation by schools, Landcare groups and other community groups)
+• community events (such as visitation by schools, Landcare groups and other community groups)

 Scope of environmental watering